DongwookYoon/RichReviewXBlock/richreview_core/node_server/passport-azure-ad/README.md

 We recommend you use the "adal" tag so we can see it!
 Here is the latest Q&A on Stack Overflow for ADAL: [http://stackoverflow.com/questions/tagged/adal](http://stackoverflow.com/questions/tagged/adal)

-## Security Reporting

-If you find a security issue with our libraries or services please report it to [secure@microsoft.com](mailto:secure@microsoft.com) with as much detail as possible.
-Your submission may be eligible for a bounty through the [Microsoft Bounty](http://aka.ms/bugbounty) program.
-Please do not post security issues to GitHub Issues or any other public site.
-We will contact you shortly upon receiving the information.
-We encourage you to get notifications of when security incidents occur by visiting [this page](https://technet.microsoft.com/en-us/security/dd252948) and subscribing to Security Advisory Alerts.

 ## Contributing

 All code is licensed under the MIT license and we triage actively on GitHub.
 We enthusiastically welcome contributions and feedback.
 You can clone the repo and start contributing now.